Skip to main content

 Add inventory to a kit

 Scan an inventory, then scan a kit.
 The inventory is added to the kit.
 To add several inventories to the same kit, scan the kit first to hold it as the active selection.
 Then scan each inventory.
 Scan the kit again to release it.
 Inventory in WIP status cannot be kitted and will produce an error.
+Depending on your settings, WIP inventory linked to a purchase order line through an outside-processing run step is an exception and can be scanned into a kit.
+For more information, see Allow kitting of WIP inventory for outside processing.

 Move a location (nest it under another location)

 Scan a location to set it as the active selection.
 Then scan a different location as the destination.
-ION shows a confirmation prompt — scan the destination location a second time to confirm, or scan anything else to cancel.
+ION shows a confirmation prompt.
+Scan the destination location a second time to confirm, or scan anything else to cancel.

 Install inventory on a run (run execution screen only)

-On the run execution screen, scanning an inventory automatically installs it on the as-built BOM (aBOM) for the active step.
+On the run execution screen, scanning an inventory automatically installs it on the as-built BOM (aBOM) for the active run step.
 No second scan is required.
 This workflow only works when a run step with build requirements is selected.
-If no step is active, the scan fails with an error.
+If no run step is active, the scan fails with an error.
 For lot-tracked inventory, ION prompts you to confirm the quantity before completing the installation.
 ION also supports requiring barcode scanning for all installations, which disables manual inventory selection.

 Kit inventory on the kitting screen